-Beginning July 8, 2019 (9:00 AM EST) the following users will no longer be able to use Bancor’s web application, https://www.bancor.network, to convert tokens.
+Beginning July 8, 2019 (9:00 AM EST) users with IPs originating from a country that is embargoed or restricted by the Swiss State Secretariat for Economic Affairs (SECO) are not able to use Bancor’s web application, https://www.bancor.network, to convert tokens:

-- Users with IPs originating from a country that is embargoed or restricted by the Swiss State Secretariat for Economic Affairs (SECO): Belarus, Burundi, Central African Republic, Congo, DPRK (North Korea), Guinea, Guinea-Bissau, Iran, Iraq, Lebanon, Libya, Mali, Myanmar (Burma), Republic of South Sudan, Somalia, Sudan, Syria, Venezuela, Yemen, Zimbabwe.
+Restricted countries: Belarus, Burundi, Central African Republic, Congo, DPRK (North Korea), Guinea, Guinea-Bissau, Iran, Iraq, Lebanon, Libya, Mali, Myanmar (Burma), Republic of South Sudan, Somalia, Sudan, Syria, Venezuela, Yemen, Zimbabwe.

 We thank all our community members for their continued support, and we will continue to rally with other industry participants towards innovation and freedom of currency.